vcameron1/Metapop_ms/manuscript/box_intuitions.md

 author: Victor Cameron
 ---

-*Examination of the predictions of a simple two species metapopulation model can present dynamics that differ from widespread correlative approaches.*
+*Examination of the predictions of a simple two species metapopulation model presents dynamics that differ from widespread correlative approaches.*
-We show the complex distribution dynamics of a species based on a simple metapopulation resource–consumer system.
+Examination of the predictions of a simple two species metapopulation model presents dynamics that differ from widespread correlative approaches.

-*Consider a region where each local patch can be colonized by a resource and its consumer, given that the resource establishes first.*
+We show the complexity arising in the distribution dynamics of a simple metapopulation resource–consumer system.
-Ignoring dispersal limitations, a consumer ($P$) can colonize a local site if the habitat composed of environmental conditions ($E$) are adequate and resource ($R$) is present:
+Consider a region where each local patch can be colonized by a resource ($R$) and its consumer ($P$), given that the resource establishes first and the abiotic environmental conditions ($E$) are adequate.

 $$
 \frac{dR}{dt} = c_{R}(E)R(1-R) - e_{R}(E)R